ConservationMetrics/gc-scripts-hub/f/connectors/inaturalist/README.md

 ## Terms of use

 iNaturalist's [Terms of Use](https://www.inaturalist.org/pages/terms) cover the website, apps, and API.
 This connector only fetches **public** observations through the documented API, stays within their [recommended request rates](https://www.inaturalist.org/pages/api+recommended+practices), and does **not** use iNaturalist data to train commercial AI or ML models (the main prohibition in those terms).
 Observation and media licenses are per-record: contributors retain rights, and the default is [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) unless they chose otherwise.
 Keep `license_code`, `photo_license_code`, and `photo_attribution` with the data.

+> [!IMPORTANT]
+>
+> Please review the Query Rate section of the [iNaturalist API Recommended Practices](https://www.inaturalist.org/pages/api+recommended+practices) page to understand the request and rate limits and avoid being blocked.

 ## 📚 Reference